jeffreykegler/hoonlint/misc/whitespace.md

   Its pre-comment column should be undefined.

 * A queenside jogging.
-  Its base column should be 2 stops after the anchor column.
+  Its base column should be aligned two stops after the anchor column.

 * A vertical gap.
   Its inter-comment column should be the anchor column.
   Its pre-comment column should be undefined.

 * A TISTIS,
-  starting at the anchor column.
+  aligned at the anchor column.

 ## 2-jogging hoons

 Every 2-jogging hoon is either kingside or queenside.
-Specifics are given below,
-but the general rule is that
-"sidedness" should be consistent.
 The base column
 for the jogs of a 2-jogging hoon is its anchor column.